-GDP, which, in turn, curtailed the increase in government deficit and public debt.
+- (12)In response to the COVID-19 pandemic and related economic downturn, Slovakia has adopted budgetary measures to strengthen the capacity of its health system, contain the pandemic and provide relief to those individuals and sectors that have been particularly affected.
+This forceful policy response has cushioned the contraction in GDP, which, in turn, curtailed the increase in government deficit and public debt.
 Fiscal measures should maximise support to the recovery without pre-empting future fiscal trajectories.
 Therefore, measures should avoid creating a permanent burden on public finances.
 When Member States introduce permanent measures, they should properly fund them to ensure budgetary neutrality in the medium term.
-The measures taken by Finland in 2020 and 2021 have been in line with the Council Recommendation of 20 July 2020.
-The discretionary measures adopted by the government in 2020 and 2021 are temporary or matched by offsetting measures.

-- (13) The 2021 Stability Programme assumes investment and reforms financed by grants under the Recovery and Resilience Facility amounting to 0.1% of GDP in 2021, 0.2% of GDP in 2022, 0.2% of GDP in 2023, 0.2% of GDP in 2024 and 0.1% of GDP in 2025.
-The Commission's spring forecast includes these grants in its budgetary projections, but with the assumption that Recovery and Resilience Facility-financed measures would be more frontloaded in 2021 and 2022. - (14) The established indicators of fiscal adjustment set out in Regulation (EC) No 1466/97 need to be considered in the context of the current circumstances.
+The measures taken by Slovakia in 2020 and 2021 have been in line with the Council Recommendation of 20 July 2020.
+However, some of the discretionary measures, adopted by the government in 2020 and 2021, do not appear to be temporary or matched by offsetting measures.
+Beyond the horizon of the Commission's forecast, in 2023, the remaining impact of those non-temporary measures is preliminarily estimated at around 1% of GDP, mainly consisting of the reintroduction of Christmas bonuses, changes in the green energy scheme, higher remuneration for military officials, a reduction in the motor vehicles tax, cancellation of bank levy, grants to healthcare facilities and tax credits on children.
+Those non-temporary measures were only partly compensated by the freezing of the minimum pension and the growth of ministries' operating costs. - (13) The 2021 Stability Programme does not include receipts of grants under the Recovery and Resilience Facility in the fiscal aggregates.
+Nonetheless, it assumes investment and reforms financed by grants under the Recovery and Resilience Facility amounting to 0.2% of GDP in 2021, 1.1% in 2022 and 1.3% in both 2023 and 2024 in its underpinning macroeconomic scenario.
+The Commission's spring forecast includes these grants in its budgetary projections. - (14) The established indicators of fiscal adjustment set out in Regulation (EC) No 1466/97 need to be considered in the context of the current circumstances.
 First, there is significant uncertainty surrounding output gap estimates.
 Second, there is a need for fiscal policy to stand ready to rapidly adapt to the evolution of the pandemic, shifting from emergency relief to more targeted measures once health risks diminish.
 Third, the current context is characterised by a significant policy response to support economic activity.
 In the presence of sizeable transfers from the EU budget (such as those from the Recovery and Resilience Facility), the established indicators do not capture the full impulse provided by fiscal policies to the economy.
 Against this background, the structural balance does not appear adequate in the current circumstances.
-The expenditure benchmark, in turn, needs to be adapted10 and complemented with additional information in order to fully gauge the fiscal policy orientation.
+The expenditure benchmark, in turn, needs to be adapted and complemented with additional information in order to fully gauge the fiscal policy orientation.